 Focus on manager training and enablement.

-Odds are, there are many great leaders in your organization that aren't great at onboarding new employees, especially virtually.
-Often, an established manager simply doesn't remember what it's like to be new to a team.
+Odds are, there are many great leaders in your organization that aren't great at onboarding new employees.

+Often, an established manager may not remember what it's like to be new to a team, or they could be generally overwhelmed with their other responsibilities.
 Sometimes, new hires can fall off a manager's radar as they prioritize existing team members and in-progress work.
 But the benefits are clear: When managers are involved in the onboarding process, new hires are more than 3x as likely to rate the experience as 'exceptional.'